The Unitarian Universalist Church

 These guiding principles are not eternal, and the church may add or remove Principles at any time.
 In fact, the seventh principle was added in 1985.

-Some controversies have arisen due to Universal Unitarianism’s unique structure.
-In 2004, a UU church in Texas lost its tax-exempt status after a government official decided that the church’s lack of a unifying creed precluded it from consideration as a religion.
+Some controversies have arisen due to Unitarian Universalism's unique structure.
+In 2004, a UU church in Texas lost its tax-exempt status after a government official decided that the church's lack of a unifying creed precluded it from consideration as a religion.
 This decision was later overturned.